nicolasmtnt/Variance-Reduction-for-Monte-Carlo-Simulation/README.md

 ## Conclusion

 The use of antithetic variables in Monte Carlo simulations significantly reduces the variance of the estimator.
-In the case of estimating the integral of $ f(x) = e^{x^2} $ over $[0, 1]$, the antithetic estimator showed a marked reduction in variance compared to the classic estimator.
+In the case of estimating the integral of $f(x) = e^{x^2}$ over $[0, 1]$, the antithetic estimator showed a marked reduction in variance compared to the classic estimator.
 This demonstrates the effectiveness of antithetic variables as a variance reduction technique in Monte Carlo simulations.